Skip to main content

 If you don't plan to access the inactive data, you can reduce your storage costs by changing the storage class to one of the following: Intelligent Tiering, One-Zone Infrequent Access, Standard-Infrequent Access, or S3 Glacier Instant Retrieval.
 When you change the storage class, inactive data starts in the Standard storage class and transitions to the storage class that you selected, if the data is not accessed after 30 days.

 The access costs are higher if you do access the data, so take that into consideration before you change the storage class.
-Learn more about Amazon S3 storage classes.
+Amazon S3 documentation: Learn more about Amazon S3 storage classes.

-You can select a storage class when you create the working environment and you can change it any time after.
-For details about changing the storage class, see Tiering inactive data to low-cost object storage.
+You can select a storage class when you create the working environment and you can change it any time afterwards.
+For instructions on changing the storage class, refer to Tiering inactive data to low-cost object storage.

 The storage class for data tiering is system wide—it's not per volume.